techwithtim/Sudoku-GUI-Solver/README.md

 # Sudoku-GUI-Solver
 This is a sudoku solver using the backtracking algorithm.
-It includes a graphical GUI as well as a text based version.\
+It includes a graphical GUI as well as a text based version.

+Run GUI.py to play sudoku.

+# Instructions
+To play click a box and hit the number on your keybaord to pencil in a number.
+To confirm that value press the enter key on that box.
+To delete a pencil in you can click DEL.
+Finally to solve the board press the space, sit back and watch the algorithm run.

+# Video Tutorial

 You can view the video tutorials on how to create this project here: https://www.youtube.com/watch?v=eqUwSA0xI-s&t=871s